rprtr258/tea/README.md

 ## Tutorial
 Tea is based on the functional design paradigms of [The Elm Architecture][elm], which happens to work nicely with Go.
 It's a delightful way to build applications.

-This tutorial assumes you have a working knowledge of Go.
+This tutorial assumes you have working knowledge of Go.

 By the way, the non-annotated source code for this program is available [on GitHub][tut-source].